-Join Eric Wing for an in-depth discussion in this video Including fire-alarm control panels, part of Fire-Alarm Systems Design with Revit.
+Join Eric Wing for an in-depth discussion in this video Including fire-alarm control panels, part of Revit: Fire-Alarm Systems Design (2015).

 - Well, somebody needs to control all these devices.…(laughs) I suppose that someone is you.…I think it's time to take a trip over to the electrical room…and slap a couple control panels to the wall.…The objective of this video is to make sure…we have everything in place…so we can start circuiting our devices.…What I want to do is, let's jump into our electrical…fire alarm floor plans, let's go down to level 1.…I'm going to zoom in to the electrical room.…What I'd like to do is go to Electrical Equipment…on the Systems tab.…